Master's in Earth Science Requirements

-Applicants who are seeking admission to School of Graduate Studies must meet all the minimum general education requirements identified in the graduate catalog.
-In addition students must fulfill the requirements below for admission to Earth System Science and Policy M.E.M. degree program.
+Applicants who are seeking admission to the School of Graduate Studies must meet all the minimum general education requirements identified in the graduate catalog.
+In addition, students must fulfill the requirements below for admission to the Earth System Science and Policy M.E.M. degree program.

 - Hold a Bachelor’s degree from an accredited college or university.

 - Have satisfactorily completed a minimum of college-level algebra plus 3 credits of college statistics or calculus.

 - Have completed a minimum of 6 semester credit hours in natural sciences and 6 semester credits in social sciences, e.g., economics, sociology, psychology, political science, anthropology/archeology, or related fields.

 - Have earned a minimum average GPA of 3.00 on a 4.00 scale, on all upper division college-level coursework.

 - Satisfy the School of Graduate Studies’ English Language Proficiency requirements as published in the graduate catalog.